-

 –John Calloway, Ed.D

-Individual thanks to Becca Calloway-Mosley, Chris Cortez, Gil Boehringer, Angie Doctor, Mary D’Orazi, Jeremy Goody, Cristina Ibarra, Avotcja Jiltonilro, Luis Medina, Michael Morey, Indra Mungal, Alleluia Panis, Marcela Pabros-Clark, and Jesse “Chuy” Varela.
+Individual thanks to Gil Boehringer, Becca Calloway-Mosley, Chris Cortez, Angie Doctor, Mary D’Orazi, Jeremy Goody, Cristina Ibarra, Luis Medina, Michael Morey, Indra Mungal, Alleluia Panis, Marcela Pabros-Clark, Arturo Riera and Jesse “Chuy” Varela.